SaurabhLpRocks/vscode-workflow/README.md

 ## Initial Setup

-Run the command `npm run setup`.
+First run the command `npm i` in the root folder (vscode-workflow) and then restart the command line.
+Now, run the command `npm run setup` again in the root folder.
 The command will setup everything required to run the app with or without Docker for the first time:

 - Install Angular packages
 - Install .Net packages